naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Happy: A Batton!
 And if my intuition is correct, it's specifically the Batton M48 model!

-WitchArrietty Shocked: How can you tell?
+WitchArrietty: How can you tell?
+They don't seem to be all that different to me.

 BattonM48: **[flies around menacingly]**